RRShieldsCutler/splinectomy/README.md

-Splinectomy: A small suite of statistical analysis tools
+Splinectomy: A small suite of spline-based analysis tools
 =======
 Tools for messy longitudinal data analysis in R, using splines and non-parametric comparisons